What has birth taught you?

 The birth workers.
 The babes.

-and may He continue to shine his light through me as I serve them. <3
+and may they continue to shine their light through me as I serve in these spaces.<3

 - Forever your Birthkeeper